 first-letter:pr-1 first-letter:-mt-1

-the first-letter utility class is added by the tailwindcss-pseudo-elements plugin, and is an automatic
+The first-letter utility class is added by the tailwindcss-pseudo-elements plugin, and is an automatic

 process.
 Which is to say, posts are simply written in markdown